Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Method 4.
 Disallow Drive Indexing

-Windows 10 provides Drive Indexing feature to help you index local files and get quick access to them when needed, but sometimes it might work during data transferring.
-In this case, you can try disable it to figure out whether it’s the reason to slow down your file copy.
+Windows 10 provides a Drive Indexing feature to help you index local files and get quick access to them when needed, but sometimes it might work during data transferring.
+In this case, you can try disabling it to figure out whether it’s the reason to slow down your file copy.

 2. Uncheck the option “Allow files on this drive to have contents indexed in addition to file properties” at the bottom and click Apply > Apply the changes to drive X:\, subfolders and files > OK.